imatw4r/dice-handler/README.md

 ## Models

-Dice manager should be simple but functional.
+Dice roller should be simple but functional.
 For sure we need a `Dice` and `DiceHandle` to roll a set of dice.

 ### Dice